 Here’s how we’re going to go about it:

-- Connect to companies, not recruiters: Speak directly to founders and hiring managers.
-No third party recruiters allowed.
+Connect to companies, not recruiters: Speak directly to founders and hiring managers.
+No third party recruiters are allowed.

 This is just the beginning, in fact, we’re still building.
 We know this will be a long journey and we’re excited to share what we learn along the way.